alptium/alptium.github.io/English/Author's-Guide.md

 - Red arrow shows the label.

-- Blue label shows a text which has been changed, in the way that text labelled with green colour is text which is added and that text labelled with red colour is text which is added.
+- Blue arrow shows a text which has been changed, in the way that text labelled with green colour is text which is added and that text labelled with red colour is text which is added.

 The easiest way to follow where change is made, besides colour, is by the number of line of a code.

 In this way we can follow changes also at the server, just mark in ticket with task (which is connected to text), in which lines text is changed or added: